Our digital campus lets students around the world engage with lecturers, preceptors, and each other.

 A Note About Times (and Time Zones)

 Students from all over the world may enroll in courses at Signum University.
 Obviously, the differences in the times of availability and time zones in which our students and professors are operating create some logistical challenges.
+This is the official Signum time and date, based in New Hampshire, USA!

 Both students and auditors will be asked to inform us of their time zone and the times of day in their local time when class attendance would be possible for them.
 We will schedule the lectures in a time slot that works best for the majority of the students in the course.
 Those who cannot attend the lectures live will still be able to download recordings of the sessions.